The $k$-fold circuit property for matroids: The -fold circuit property in count matroids

 Since every $\cM(a,b)$-circuit is $\cM(a,b)$-rigid by Lemma \ref{lem:abclique}(b), we immediately deduce Makai's result.

-\begin{corollary} $\cM(a,b)$ has the double circuit property for all $0\leq b<2a$. \end{corollary}
+\begin{corollary} $\cM(a,b)$ has the double circuit property for all $0\leq b\leq 2a-1$. \end{corollary}

-We cannot use Proposition \ref{prop:balanced+Mab} to deduce that $\cM(a,b)$ has the $k$-fold circuit property since a $k$-fold circuit of $\cM(a,b)$ may contain $(k-1)$-fold circuits which are not $\cM(a,b)$-rigid when $k\geq 3$.
-The case when $b=0$ is an exception to this since Lemma~\ref{lem:count+kcircuit+rigidity} implies that $k$-fold circuits are $\cM(a,0)$-rigid for all $k\geq 0$.
+We cannot use Proposition \ref{prop:balanced+Mab} to deduce that $\cM(a,b)$ has the $k$-fold circuit property for all $k$ because a $k$-fold circuit of $\cM(a,b)$ may contain $(k-1)$-fold circuits which are not $\cM(a,b)$-rigid when $k\geq 3$.
+The case when $b=0$ is an exception to this since Lemma~\ref{lem:count+kcircuit+rigidity} implies that $k$-fold circuits are $\cM(a,0)$-rigid for all $k\geq 1$.
 Hence Proposition~\ref{prop:balanced+Mab} has the following immediate corollary.

-\begin{corollary} $\cM(a,0)$ has the $k$-fold circuit property for all $a>0$. \end{corollary}
+\begin{corollary} $\cM(a,0)$ has the $k$-fold circuit property for all $a,k\geq 1$. \end{corollary}